 To understand what you're eating, check out the ingredients in your ice cream, and remember options enhanced with cookie dough, sprinkles, swirls of sauce or crushed biscuits may pack even more ultra-processed ingredients.
 Vegan formulations and mainstream brands are often the worst offenders; by contrast, small local producers may use as few as three simple ingredients to make their ice cream.

 They may be highly convenient, but these instant pot snacks earn a high ranking thanks to their worrying ingredients.
-While instant noodles themselves are typically low in fibre, full of additives and fried during production to speed up cooking times, the accompanying sauce or soup sachet is also often high in sodium.
+Instant noodles themselves are typically low in fibre, full of additives and fried during production to speed up cooking times and the accompanying sauce or soup sachet is also often high in sodium.

 A hidden UPF that's absolutely everywhere in pre-prepared foods, margarine is a strong candidate for the very first ultra-processed food.
 Early trials to make these semi-solid blocks took place in 1869, and margarines are another modern miracle of science.
 They're predominantly made from liquid vegetable oils blended with emulsifiers, preservatives and water.
 Common in manufactured products of all kinds, margarine also pops up in our home cooking, making it almost impossible to avoid.